-icon - a small sign or picture on a page or computer screen that is used to indicate or start a particular operation or activity, e.g. To open a new file, click on the icon.

-impact - the effect or influence that an event, situation etc has on someone or something implied - meaning that is suggested but not directly stated, e.g. "It's ten o'clock" may imply that the other is late infer - to read between the lines to form an opinion about something inference - something that you think is true based on the information you have inflection - the way your voice goes up and down when you are speaking to communicate meaning inhibition - a feeling of shyness or embarrassment that stops you doing or saying what you really want interpersonal communication skills - this is face-to-face language where the context helps speakers to make interpret meaning; Jim Cummins coined the term Basic Interpersonal Communication Skills (BICS)
+icon - a small sign or picture on a page or computer screen that is used to indicate or start a particular operation or activity impact - the effect or influence that an event, situation etc. has on someone or something implied- meaning that is suggested but not directly stated, e.g. 已经十点了 may imply that the other is late infer - to read between the lines to form an opinion about something inference - something that you think is true based on the information you have inflection- the way your voice goes up and down when you are speaking to communicate meaning inhibition - a feeling of shyness or embarrassment that stops you doing or saying what you really want initial - the beginning part of pinyin of a Chinese character.
+Initials could be consonants, the combination of consonants, or semi-vowels interpersonal communication skills - this is face-to-face language where the context helps speakers to make interpret meaning; Jim Cummins coined the term Basic Interpersonal Communication Skills (BICS)

-intonation - a pattern of rise and fall in the pitch of one's voice which contributes to the meaning of sentences e.g. questions are spoken with a rising intonation irony - something which is the opposite of what is expected; using words to mean the opposite of what is expected key word searches - these can be carried out when the text is on the internet or in the computer's memory.
+intonation - a pattern of rise and fall in the pitch of one's voice which contributes to the meaning of sentences, e.g. questions are spoken with a rising intonation irony - something which is the opposite of what is expected; using words to mean the opposite of what is expected key word searches - these can be carried out when the text is on the internet or in the computer's memory.
 The programme can be asked to search for specific words or phrases manipulative - clever at controlling or deceiving people to get what you want.

 Manipulative language is aimed at getting an influence or unfair advantage over others, e.g. in advertising or political speeches metre - the arrangement of sounds in poetry into patterns of strong and weak beats.
-It creates rhythm mode - there are different modes of communication: the written mode, the spoken or oral mode, the visual mode, the kinetic mode which makes use of gestures; some texts combine these modes and are therefore called multimodal texts modulation - to change the sound of your voice monitor - to watch and check a situation carefully in order to see how it changes over a period of time motion - a proposal that is made formally at a meeting which is then usually decided on by voting, e.g. The motion was defeated by 201 votes to 159.
+It creates rhythm mode - a method, way or manner in which something is presented; a way of communicating (e.g. the written mode, the spoken or oral mode, the visual mode (which includes graphic forms such as charts); information can be changed from one mode to another (e.g. by converting a graph into a passage).
+There are different modes of communication: the written mode, the spoken or oral mode, the visual mode, the kinetic mode which makes use of gestures; some texts combine these modes and are therefore called multimodaltexts modulation - to change the sound of your voice monitor - to watch and check a situation carefully in order to see how it changes over a period of time motion --a proposal that is made formally at a meeting which is then usually decided on by voting, e.g. The motion was defeated by 201 votes to 159.